ausmarton/rust-pqc/README.md

-# rust_pqc_algorithms
+# rust-pqc
-Basic implementations of the Post Quantum Crypto algorithms approved by NIST using Rust
+Basic implementations of the Post Quantum Crypto algorithms using Rust